RetroDECK/ES-DE/INSTALL.md

         <fullname>Super Nintendo Entertainment System</fullname>

         <!-- The path to start searching for ROMs in. '~' will be expanded to $HOME or %HOMEPATH%, depending on platform.
-        The optional %ROMPATH% variable will expand to the setting defined for ROMDirectory in es_settings.cfg.
+        The optional %ROMPATH% variable will expand to the path defined for the setting ROMDirectory in es_settings.cfg.
         All subdirectories (and non-recursive links) will be included. -->
         <path>%ROMPATH%/snes</path>